-- A. No party may submit an ex parte application to the court for an order unless it appears by affidavit or declaration that one of the following is true: - 1.
-Within a reasonable time before the application, the party informed all other parties or their attorney(s) when and where the application would be made and provided a copy of the application and proposed order to the attorney(s). - 2.
-The party in good faith attempted to inform all other parties or their attorney(s) of the application but was unable to do so, describing with particularity the efforts made to inform each party. - 3.
-The party should not be required to inform all other parties or their attorney(s) for the reasons specified.
-The court in its discretion may choose to inform the other parties of the reasons specified in the ex parte application. - B. If the JPD files an ex parte application for an order terminating jurisdiction, the JPD must also serve notice thereof on the D.A. and minor's counsel.
-Any objection(s) must be submitted in writing to the court within ten court days of the filing of the application.
+A. No party may submit an ex parte application to the court for an order unless it appears by affidavit or declaration that one of the following is true:

+1. Within a reasonable time before the application, the party informed all other parties or their attorney(s) when and where the application would be made and provided a copy of the application and proposed order to the attorney(s).

+2. The party in good faith attempted to inform all other parties or their attorney(s) of the application but was unable to do so, describing with particularity the efforts made to inform each party.

+3. The party should not be required to inform all other parties or their attorney(s) for the reasons specified.
+The court in its discretion may choose to inform the other parties of the reasons specified in the ex parte application.

+B. The affidavit or declaration must also state whether the request is opposed, unopposed, or the declarant is unaware of the other parties' position on the request.

+C. If the JPD files an ex parte application for an order terminating jurisdiction, the JPD must also serve notice thereof on the D.A. and minor's counsel.
+Any objection(s) must be submitted in writing to the court within 10 court days of the filing of the application.
 Failure to timely submit a written objection constitutes a waiver of the objection.
-If a written objection is timely filed, the court will set a hearing on the application and serve notice of the hearing on all parties. - C. An ex parte report may be used to request modifications of previous orders that have been so stipulated, to correct or clarify orders, to get permission from the court to proceed in a certain manner with a case, to update information to the court, or to give the court additional information.
-Examples of matters that are appropriate for ex parte handling: funding orders that were not included in the original court order but that are essential to carry out the order; vacate orders that are no longer needed; 15-day reviews; permission for travel outside the county; termination of jurisdiction when it was previously stipulated that jurisdiction would terminate once the minor complied with specific orders.
+If a written objection is timely filed, the court will set a hearing on the application and serve notice of the hearing on all parties.

+D. An ex parte application or report may be used to request modifications of previous orders that have been so stipulated, to correct or clarify orders, to get permission from the court to proceed in a certain manner with a case, to update information to the court, or to give the court additional information.
+Examples of matters that are appropriate for ex parte handling: funding orders that were not included in the original court order but that are essential to carry out the order; requests to vacate orders that are no longer needed; 15-day reviews if the parties have stipulated that the review may be handled without an appearance; permission for travel outside the county; unopposed sealing requests; termination of jurisdiction when it was previously stipulated that jurisdiction would terminate once the minor complied with specific orders.

+(Adopted 1/1/2005; Renum.
+1/1/2006; Rev. 1/1/2014; Rev. 1/1/2016; Rev. 1/1/2018)